wix/app-template-custom-shipping-rates/README.md

 To generate an app in the [Wix Dev Center](https://dev.wix.com/docs/build-apps/developer-tools/developers-center/get-started-with-the-wix-developers-center) and pre-configure it automatically for the template:

-1. Go back to the original quick deployment browser window.
+1. On the template page, click **Use Template**.

+1. Under **Select your hosting service**, select **Deploy somewhere else** and click **Continue**.

+1. Under **Add your base URL**, enter your deployment's base URL.

 1. Under **App name**, enter a name for your app.
 For example: "Custom Shipping Rates".

-1. Under **Base URL**, enter the base URL you saved earlier.

 1. Click **Create & Continue**.

 This creates an app for you in the Wix Dev Center with the required URLs and permissions pre-configured.

 ### Step 3 | Configure environment variables

-Once your app is created, a screen appears with environment variables you need to copy to your app code:
+Once your app is created, a screen appears with a code snippet containing environment variables you need to save in your app code:

 + `WIX_APP_ID`: Your app's Wix App ID.
 + `WIX_APP_SECRET`: Your app's secret key.
 + `WIX_APP_JWT_KEY`: Your app's public key.

-Save these environment variables inthe `.env` file in your app code and redeploy the app.
+Save these environment variables as follows:

+1. Click **copy** to copy the code snippet to the clipboard.

+1. Create a file in your production root folder called `.env`, paste the code snippet into the file and save it.

+    **Note:** Always keep your `.env` secure and never commit it to version control.
+This file contains sensitive keys that should not be exposed publicly.

+1. Redeploy the app.

 When deployment is finished, your app is ready to install.

 ### Step 4 | Test the app